CrabbeE21/portfolio/README.md

 ## ABOUT ME

 Hello!
 I'm Edward Crabbe, a recent Mechanical Engineering Graduate at Lehigh University, and i'm looking for experiences in to apply what I have learned in a real world setting.
 I am results oriented and like to be a team player wherever I go.
-I am currently open to work
+I am currently open to work.

 ## MY PORTFOLIO